tomastrejdl/tomastrejdl/README.md

 ## I'm Tomáš
 ### Student based in Prague, Czech republic.

-- 🔭 I’m currently working as UX Designer at Q Designers
+- 🔭 My primary focus my project Wrest - A smart mousepad designed to prevent carpal tunnel syndrome
-- 🌱 I’m currently learning Webflow
+- 📃 I'm also working on my Master's thesis at the Department of Computer Graphics and Interaction at FEL CTU in Prague
-- 👯 I’m looking to collaborate on UX Design and frontned web developement
+- 🌱 I’m currently learning Python

 ### Connect with me: